The Hypopigmentation Clinic

 - Pityriasis alba - most commonly affects children and is characterized by colourless, scaly skin patches

-Hypopigmentation treatment options are often limited.
 Treating post-inflammatory hypopigmentation may involve the use of topical corticosteroids or tars (topical cream), light or laser treatment, or surgical skin grafting.
+Unfortunately, treatment options are often limited.

-Although the numerous lasers and other light-based treatments available today are often perceived as a cosmetic cure-alls, , excimer lasers are the only light-based procedures that have been suggested by the doctors for hypopigmentation treatment.
+Although the numerous lasers and other light-based treatments available today are often perceived as a cosmetic cure-all, excimer lasers are the only light-based procedures that have been suggested by doctors for hypopigmentation treatment.

 There are 2 types of Hypopigmentation:

-Generalised reduction in pigmentation at birth (congenital) may be racial in origin or due to albinism.
-Pituitary failure resulting in lack of MSH rarely results in acquired generalised hypomelanosis.
-Pallor is much more frequently due to blood loss or anaemia.
+- Generalised: Generalised reduction in pigmentation at birth (congenital) may be racial in origin or due to albinism.
+Pituitary failure resulting in a lack of MSH rarely results in acquired generalised hypomelanosis.
+Pallor is much more frequent due to blood loss or anaemia.